Dress code: United States education

-In 1996, former U.S. President Bill Clinton announced his support for the idea of school uniforms by stating, "School uniforms are one step that may help break the cycle of violence, truancy and disorder by helping young students understand what really counts is what kind of people they are."
+In 1996, then U.S. President Bill Clinton supported the idea of school uniforms by stating, "School uniforms are one step that may help break the cycle of violence, truancy and disorder by helping young students understand what really counts is what kind of people they are."
 Many school districts in the United States took up the idea.
-In all, 70 schools--comprising around 60,000 students--switched to school uniforms.
+In all, 70 schools – comprising around 60,000 students – switched to school uniforms.

 School uniforms have been used with several schools to teach students how to dress appropriately, and in cases it has worked, and has decreased distractions in the educational systems.
 School uniforms also have several other purposes: they are used to create conformity to social norms, increase school spirit, reduce peer bullying, and prevent discrimination based upon socioeconomic class.

 One common criticism of school dress codes in the U.S. is that they infringe on students' right to self-expression.
 There have been many court cases regarding school dress code, the first being Tinker v.
 Des Moines Independent Community School District, which involved students wearing black armbands to protest the Vietnam war.

 Within the educational system, the Federation supports professional dress code standards for all teachers.

 Dress code violations

-"Communicative" dress code violations are violations where the clothing has implications of hate, violence, gang-affiliation, etc. In cases where dress code rules in public school systems have been violated by non-communicative clothing, courts repeatedly legitimise dress code discrimination based on gender.
+"Communicative" dress code violations are violations where the clothing has implications of hate, violence, gang-affiliation, etc. In cases where dress code rules in public school systems have been violated, courts repeatedly legitimise dress code discrimination based on gender.
 Amongst the transgender populations, gender based dress codes are primarily enforced against individuals who do not yet pass.

-Violation of dress codes have become a subject of school protests, such as at a high school in Toronto, which had a protest after a student was disciplined for wearing a crop top.
 Students at multiple schools have protested gender discrimination in the application of dress codes.